OlivierLD/node.pi/README.md

 #### More recently
 See <https://nodejs.org/en/docs/inspector>

+From on terminal
 ```
-$ node inspect my-script.js
+$ node --inspect server.js
 ```
-And then, from a Chrome browser
+From a Chrome browser:
 ```
 chrome://inspect
 ```
+... and follow the instructions.
+Then from another browser, reach the URL served by the node server, like <http://localhost:8888/leaflet.tide.stations.html>, and you can set breakpoints in the server's code.